JustNunuz/STC-PYTHON-WORKSHOP-2020/README.md

   # :snake: STC-PYTHON-WORKSHOP-2020
   Welcome to this beginner friendly walktrhough Python.
-The purpose of this lesson is to introduce you to python and give you an overview on what python can do.
+The purpose of this lesson is to introduce you to Python and give you an overview on what Python can do.
-  Check out the Sunway Tech Club's repo right :point_right:[here](https://github.com/sunwaytechclub):point_left:.
+  Check out the Sunway Tech Club's page right :point_right:[here](https://github.com/sunwaytechclub):point_left:.
 ## Topics Covered
-* Setting up your python and Visual Studio Code
+* Setting up your Python and Visual Studio Code
 * Input
 * Output
 * IF statements